Multi-Jet Production in Deep Inelastic Scattering with Pythia: Theoretical background

 where $C_{j/IK}$ is the (leading) colour factor associated to the branching and $\zeta$ denotes an auxiliary phase-space variable while $\phi$ is the azimuthal angle.
 Branching probabilities are described in terms of antenna functions rooted in the soft eikonal,

-This ensures that, at least at leading colour, \vincia faithfully accounts for the coherent suppression of soft-gluon radiation in initial-final (IF) dipoles, as encountered in DIS and VBF processes \cite{Cabouat:2017rzi,Hoche:2021mkv}.
+This ensures that, at least at leading colour, \vincia faithfully accounts for the coherent suppression of soft-gluon radiation in initial-final (IF) dipoles, as encountered in DIS and vector-boson-fusion (VBF) processes \cite{Cabouat:2017rzi,Hoche:2021mkv}.
+This has also been addressed in other studies regarding to VBF \cite{Jager:2020hkz,Ballestrero:2018anz}.
 Parton branchings are simulated in \vincia as an interleaved sequence ordered in transverse momentum defined as

 Here, the invariant $\bar{q}_{ij}$ is defined as

 and $s_\mathrm{max}$ denotes the largest invariant in the dipole

 For final-final (FF) configurations, the post-branching kinematics are constructed using a local recoil scheme, in which the transverse recoil is shared between two antenna parents $I$ and $K$.
 In configurations where at least one parent is in the initial state, such as initial-final or initial-initial (II) dipoles, initial-state particles are constrained to the beam axis and only acquire a longitudinal recoil.
 The transverse recoil is then absorbed by the final-state parent or the entire final state in case the other parent is a final-state parton or an initial-state parton, respectively.